Be Prepared to Receive: Trust, Prayer, and the Practice of Asking

 why

 We are likely to struggle to keep commitments when they are not clearly connected to personal values.
-When this happens, commitments tend to be rooted in fear and obligation rather than rooted in your heart.
+When this happens, commitments tend to be rooted in fear and obligation rather than in your heart.

 Today is a great day to evaluate your commitments to ensure they are in alignment with your values.
 If not, give yourself permission to make changes or let them go.

-Need support?
-Be True to You: A Practical Guide to Pursuing an Authentic Path is designed to help you clarify what is most important to you and bring it to life.
+If you want support clarifying what matters most, Be True to You: A Practical Guide to Pursuing an Authentic Path is designed to help you clarify what is most important to you and bring it to life.
 Click here to learn more about Be True to You.

 Ruthann